WycliffeAssociates/btt-recorder-docs/docs/install.rst

-Installing the BTT Recording Program
+Installing the BTT Recorder Program
 =======

 There are two places to download the program: